kimian/mailbeez-documentation/pages/03.documentation/10.tutorials/01.pro-module-segmentation/default.en.md

 ##### What did we do?

-In the `Location` section, we targeted customers in <span style="color:#303030; font-family: 'courier';">Denmark</span> only.
-We further limited customers in Denmark to the regions <span style="color:#303030; font-family: 'courier';">Devon, Karela,</span> and <span style="color:#303030; font-family: 'courier';">Sachsen</span>.
+In the `Location` section, we targeted customers in <span style="color:#303030; font-family: 'courier';">United States</span> only.
+We further limited customers in the U.S. to the regions <span style="color:#303030; font-family: 'courier';">Alabama, Florida, Georgia,</span> and <span style="color:#303030; font-family: 'courier';">South Carolina</span>.

 Because we know that the product is a <span style="color:#303030; font-family: 'courier';">Men’s Touring Bicycle</span>, in the `Customer section`, we will only send to <span style="color:#303030; font-family: 'courier';">male</span> customers.
 Sure, we could also just send to all customers that has purchased the Men’s bicycle, but I want to show that you do have the option to segment based on `Gender` as well.

 In section `Products`, we decide which products are relevant for this customer group.
-The product is <span style="color:#303030; font-family: 'courier';">Men’s Touring Bicycle</span>.
+Again, we want to target customers that purchased the <span style="color:#303030; font-family: 'courier';">Men’s Touring Bicycle</span>.
 However, we don’t want customers that have recently purchased <span style="color:#303030; font-family: 'courier';">27’ bicycle tires</span> because they may have purchased these to use as replacements already.
 Besides, this is the product we’ll offer with our “sweet deal”.
 So we excluded this product in `Products NOT purchased`.

 Next, we want our “sweet deal” to go to past customers that have had enough time to use their bicycle and wear the tires a bit.
 As such, they’re more likely to be ready to replace the original tires.
 So in the `Orders` section we set the date in `Last Order between` field to <span style="color:#303030; font-family: 'courier';">01-01-2015</span>, to target customers that have purchased a bicycle on or after this date.
 We then limit it to bicycles purchased before <span style="color:#303030; font-family: 'courier';">01-01-2016</span> which we input into `...and this date` field.